Page updated 19 April 2014.

 Here is a URL link to enjoy many more photos of Aaron's 2002 Chief.
 You can also see larger, sharper versions of the above photos there: link

 The Indian Dakota is a "Four" (4 cylinders in-line or "straight 4") with shaft drive, 5 speeds, disk brakes and electric starting.
 This machine was designed in Sweden as the Viking (see first photo below) and later refined and put on sale in Britain as the Dakota by a former punk rock star and biker Alan Forbes (remaining photos).
+(If Scotlnad separates from the UK we wil have to refer to the Dakota as Scottish rather than British!)
 This modern reincarnation of the fabled Indian Four has a Volvo car based engine (converted to air cooling and with performance enhancements) and the shaft drive is BMW.
 Volvo is Swedish and original Indian designer Oscar Hedstrom was from Sweden too, so the loop closes.
-Production of the Dakota began circa Y2K.
+Production of the Dakota began circa Y2K (around the year 2000).
 By "production" is meant built-to-order rather than mass-produced.
 The Dakota 4 received a very favorable road test review in Classic Bike magazine some years ago.
-It was available for sale in the USA (price about $30,000 which was low for a hand assembled machine)but I do not know if there are currently any Dakota dealers.
-It is a genuine Indian since it is a product of Indian Motorcycle Ltd., based in the UK (specifically Edinburgh, Scotland, Britain), which is a different entity than the Indian Motorcycle Company based in King's Mountain, North Carolina, USA (which is now producing the V-twins described above).
-The US company bought the intellectual property rights from the Gilroy company's bankruptcy trustee, but apparently these rights do not apply to Britain.
-The URL of the British company is http://www.indian-uk.com.
-Let's hope Polaris gets involved and makes this officially a new Indian Four in the US, in the same way the original Indian company bought the Ace Four in the 1930's and turned it into the famous Indian Four.
+It was available for sale in the USA (price about $30,000 which was low for a hand assembled machine).
+The latest URL for the US website is www.dakota4.net which lists the business owner as James S. Bagnard and offers a 1-888-451-3010 telephone number and a local 817 area code phone number (Fort Worth, Texas) as well.
+Unfortunately the website seems to have had nothing updated or added since 2003 so whether one can still buy a Dakota 4 in the USA is uncertain.
+While not designed nor made in the USA, legally the machine is a genuine Indian since it is a product of Indian Motorcycle Ltd., based in the UK (specifically Edinburgh, Scotland, Britain).
+That is a totally different entity than the Indian Motorcycle brand now owned in most of the world by the Polaris corporation of the USA.
+The US company's intellectual property rights apparently do not apply to Britain.
+The old URL of the British company seems to now contain jibbersh in Chinese or Japanese.
+Presumably the owner abandoned it but some orientals bought the domain name.
+What a shame.
+Maybe Polaris will eventually become interested in the British Dakota Four, in the same way the original Indian company bought the Ace Four in the 1930's and turned it into the famous Indian Four.

 Here we see US Army Col. Kenneston touring London on an Indian Dakota 4 about ten years ago: